Jackietkfrost/RavenCM/README.md

-# DnD 5e Char Manager
+# Raven CM

-This app was built using the Electron Quick Start app: [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).
+This app was built using the Electron.
 Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/).

-This was a modification of Pathfinder-character-manager and given a small overhaul. you can find it [here](https://github.com/AlexVild/pathfinder-character-manager).

 ## To Use